-You have your Google analytics code but are not sure where to put the Google analytics code in your site.
-In my post, I show you where to put the code on your website.
+You have your Google analytics code but are not sure where should Google analytics tracking code be placed in your site.
+In my post, I show you where to put the tracking code on your website.
 I walk you through each step so that you get it right the first time.
 I use a free plugin called Monster Insights for my sites.
 It is so easy to use.
 The whole process takes just a few minutes.

 - Before we start.

 - Log into WordPress.

 - Log into your Google Analytics account.

 - How long does it take for stats to show up in the Google Analytics dashboard?

 - Further reading.

 In order for you to be able to complete these steps, you must have admin access to your WordPress website and have a Google Analytics account set up for your website.

 If you are not sure how to set up a Google Analytics account for your website.
 Let me know in the comments and I will do another post to show you how to do this.